pieterjanvc/seq2mgs/readme.txt

  -v (optional) TRUE or FALSE.
 Progress is posted to stdout when TRUE.
      Default can be changed in the settings.txt file

-# Mix-in based on relative abundance (optional)
+# File size limits for relative abundance (optional)
- -l (optional) The min number of bases the mixed file should contain.
-     By default, the number of bases in the background file is chosen.
-     If no background file is present, the limit is the max sum of the fractions needed from each isolate file.
- -u (optional) The max number of bases the mixed file should contain.
+ -l (optional) The min number of bases the mixed file should contain -u (optional) The max number of bases the mixed file should contain

-     By default, the number of bases in the background file is chosen.
+   By default, file size is defined by the number of bases in the background
-     If no background file is present, the limit is the sum of the fractions needed from each isolate file.
+    file.
+If no background file is present, file size is defined as the maximum number of reads that can be used from each file without resampling

-# Mix-in based on coverage (optional)
+# Background limits for coverage (optional)
- -a (optional) The min number of bases the background should contain.
-     By default, the number of bases is the difference between the bases used for the isolates and the bases in the background -b (optional) The max number of bases the background should contain.
+ -a (optional) The min number of bases the background should contain -b (optional) The max number of bases the background should contain

-     By default, the number of bases is the difference between the bases used for the isolates and the bases in the background
+  By default, the number of bases is the difference between the bases used for the isolates and the bases in the original background.
+   Note that when no backgound is present, the file size is dependent on the coverage settings and cannot be changed otherwise

 ### INPUT FILE FORMAT ###